hosamff2001/Accident-detector/README.md

-# abdoo
+# Accident Detector

 A new Flutter project.
+in this project ,i use accumulator sensor to get phone moving ,if i read change modfie of accumulator .
+then this is accident and take time and show fayoum map .
+in map , i put marker define where accident happend .

 ## Getting Started